 The data and syntax files remain the intellectual property of the student.
-The department will not use the submitted materials for any other purpose and will destroy both syntax and own data collection files after the final exam results for the student have been released.
+The department will not use the submitted materials for any other purpose and will destroy both syntax files and own data collection after the final exam results for the student have been released.

-Please see the relevant Examination Conventions for the course for information about examination of the MPhil Thesis.
+Please see the relevant Examination Conventions for the course for information about examination of the MSc Thesis.

-Deadlines/Workshops for MPhil
+Deadlines/Workshops for MSc

-The main workshops and deadlines for core papers of the MPhil in Sociology and Demography are listed below by year of study.
+The main workshops and deadlines for core papers of the MSc Sociology are listed below.
 Course providers may request additional coursework with deadlines not included in this list.
-Further information about assessments and deadlines for optional papers may be found within the paper descriptions.
+Further information about assessments and deadlines for optional papers may be found within the paper descriptions starting on page 12.
 Students should also take note of the information provided on the submission of coursework both within this student handbook and on the university website.